GemsNY

 3. Separation and sorting of Diamond

-Once the diamond ore reaches the processing plant, it undergoes several stages to extract the precious gemstones effectively.
+The next step in the journey of diamonds includes the processing of the crystals.
+Once the stones reache the processing plant, it undergoes several stages to extract the precious gemstones effectively.
 The processing techniques include:

 – Crushing: With the help of heavy equipment the ore is crushed into smaller pieces to facilitate the extraction process.